Key features of Lichfield's work

 * Sharing intelligence and concerns about modern slavery

 Churches and faith groups can and do help with fulfilling all of these aims.
-We have particularly focused our attention on training people in churches who work with at-risk groups like the homeless and sex workers.
+The Diocese particularly focuses its attention on training people in churches who work with at-risk groups like the homeless and sex workers.

 Under the ‘Liberate’ banner, this model of Anti-Slavery partnerships work is now being replicated across the West Midlands Police seven force areas.
 TCT is working in neighbouring areas and with neighbouring Dioceses to support their work and network to share learning.
 The WASP model was also featured in a report on anti-slavery partnerships produced by the Independent Anti-Slavery Commissioner.